Upper Floor Additions / by S. Joshua Brincko

 upper.JPG

 The most difficult type of construction project you could ever do is to add another story to a house.
 Upper floor additions are challenging to construct and very expensive to build.
+(The videos in this post were recorded in 2021).
+Check out the videos and read on for more info.

 After you demo the existing roof, you typically need to tear apart the lower floor walls to access the plumbing, electrical, and the structural components which must be reinforced and updated.
 The walls in existing homes are commonly not compliant with the earthquake requirements since they do not have plywood on the exterior (which helps to brace the entire building when the earth shakes and also when wind blows against it).
 Plywood needs to be added to either the interior or exterior of walls, so this requires either removing the drywall or siding, respectively (and putting it back together when you’re done).
 You also commonly need to upgrade the insulation, plumbing, and electrical while the walls are opened up.